TayseRosa/react-js/README.md

   </tr>
 </table>

-Copyright :copyright: 2023 · Made with ❤️ by sTayse Rosa
+Copyright :copyright: 2023 · Made with ❤️ by Tayse Rosa